When Will We Advance to a Type 1 Civilization on the Kardashev Scale?

 Type 4 Multiverse Civilization

-If there are multiple universes, there could exist beings that have the ability to travel between them.
+If there are multiple universes, there may exist beings who have the ability to travel between them.
 These beings would have a comprehension of different levels of matter, physics and space-time than we could ever comprehend, unless of course we reach their hypothetical level in billions of years.

 Where does it end?
 Beings in further civilizations would have the ability to create multiple universes, a multiverse.
-Those who are not adamantly atheist might refer to a being like this as God, but beyond the original Kardashev scale all these civilizations are pretty godlike.
+Those who are not adamantly atheist might refer this as God, but beyond the original Kardashev scale all these civilizations are pretty godlike.